EMS SQL Manager FAQ

 Q: What is EMS SQL Manager for MySQL?

 A: EMS SQL Manager for MySQL is a powerful tool for MySQL database server administration and development.
-SQL Manager for MySQL works with any MySQL versions from 3.23 to 6.x.x and supports all of the latest MySQL features including views, stored procedures and functions, InnoDB foreign keys, events and so on.
+SQL Manager for MySQL works with any MySQL versions from 4.1 to 5.6 and supports all of the latest MySQL features including views, stored procedures and functions, InnoDB foreign keys, events and so on.
 It offers plenty of powerful tools for experienced users to satisfy all their needs.
 SQL Manager for MySQL has a new state-of-the-art graphical user interface with well-described wizard system, so clear in use that even a newbie will not be confused with it.

 Q: What is the difference between Full/Lite editions of EMS SQL Manager for MySQL?